 - Miami (MIA) to Seattle (SEA), since this is American’s longest domestic narrow-body route

-Here are the best flights to apply a systemwide upgrade to internationally:
+Here are some of the best international flights for using a systemwide:

-- Dallas (DFW) to Hong Kong (HKG), since this is the longest flight in the American system
+- Dallas (DFW) to Hong Kong (HKG), since this is the longest flight in American’s network (the flight is currently suspended)

 - Dallas (DFW) to London (LHR), since this is a high-profile business route